Investment Risks of Bonds

 Standard & Poor's ratings range from AAA for the highest credit rating to D, for bonds in default.
 Moody's rating system uses a slightly different letter grade that ranges from Aaa to C. Other rating agencies have similar ratings.
 The top grades — rated at least BBB by Standard & Poor or Baa by Moody — are considered investment grade; bonds with lower ratings are considered speculative grade, which pays higher interest rates for the higher risk of loss; thus, these bonds are sometimes called high-yield bonds.
 Bonds at high risk of default, with C or lower ratings, are called junk bonds.
 Consequently, junk bonds pay the highest interest rates.
 Financial institutions, trustees, and other fiduciaries are generally restricted to purchasing investment grade bonds to limit credit risk.

-There are 3 types of credit risk:
+3 types of credit risk:

 1. Credit default risk is the risk that the issuer will default on its payments, which jeopardizes both interest and principal.